Carlo Vincenzo Ferrero d'Ormea: Life

-Early career – from prefect to general of finances (1713–24)
+Early career – from prefect to general of finances (1713–1724)

+On 16 December 1713, he was appointed as Prefect-intendant of Susa.
+Here, he was faced with the complex integration and defence of the Barcelonnette area, which had been awarded to the Kingdom of Sardinia by the Treaty of Utrecht (1713).
+He brought this to a successful conclusion, and his ability shown in Susa was noticed in Turin.

+Victor Amadeus II considered him too competent an official to be left in the province and on 16 April 1717, he appointed him General of finances.
+Ormea then moved to Turin, taking up lodgings in the Royal palace, in an apartment located in the so-called Palazzo Vecchio (which no longer exists today).

+Called to lead the state finances at a time when a great wave of reforms was unfolding, Ormea proved to be a skilled and determined collaborator, capable of interpreting the sovereign's orders and carrying them out with ruthless efficiency.

-Embassy to Rome and concordat with Benedict XIII (1724–30)
+Embassy to Rome and concordat with Benedict XIII (1724–1730)

 He was repeatedly sent to the court of pope Benedict XIII and gained the pope's recognition of Vittorio Amedeo II as King of Sardinia as well as concluding a concordat with the papacy in 1727, thus normalising Sardinia's relations with the papal states, which had been strained for the previous thirty years.